 I have studied yoga in its many forms with some wonderful teachers, masters and yoga experts and I count myself very lucky.

-I have been teaching yoga for just over 4.5 years, of that about 2.5 years full time as YogaGenie.
+I have been teaching yoga for 5 years, of that just over 3 years full time as YogaGenie.
 I know and feel deep in my heart that teaching yoga (and not just yoga postures) is what I am here to do.
 I established YogaGenie with a mission to improve lives of people in my community and empower them on multiple levels.

 With love and gratitude and special thanks to my amazing fiance John and my mum Emilia for their continuous support and believing in me xxxx